 Neuroscience faculty expertise and research interests range from the genome to the clinic.
-Our program enhances interaction among our internationally renowned faculty, and enables graduate students to take advantage of the full depth and breadth of neuroscience research conducted at the University of Maryland, Baltimore.
+Our program enhances interaction among our internationally renowned faculty, and enables graduate students to take advantage of the full depth and breadth of neuroscience research conducted at the University of Maryland School of Medicine.
 Our PhD students are highly sought after, routinely being appointed as postdoctoral fellows at prestigious institutions.

 Research Focus Groups